awsdocs/amazon-eks-user-guide/doc_source/calico.md

            docker tag image:<tag> <aws_account_id>.dkr.ecr.<cn-north-1>.amazonaws.com/image:<tag>
            ```

-        1. Push the image to a China Amazon ECR repository with the following command\.
+        1. Push the images to a China Amazon ECR repository with the following command\.

            ```
            docker push image:<tag> <aws_account_id>.dkr.ecr.<cn-north-1>.amazonaws.com/image:<tag>
            ```

-        1. Update the calico-operator.yaml file to reference the Amazon ECR image URL in your Region\.
+        1. Update the `calico-operator.yaml` file to reference the Amazon ECR image URL in your Region\.

-        1. Update the calico-crs.yaml file to reference the Amazon ECR image repository in your Region by adding the following to the spec\.
+        1. Update the `calico-crs.yaml` file to reference the Amazon ECR image repository in your Region by adding the following to the spec\.

            ```
-           registry: <aws_account_id>.dkr.ecr.<cn-north-1>.amazonaws.com
+           registry: <aws_account_id>.dkr.ecr.<cn-north-1>.amazonaws.com.cn
            ```

      1. Apply the Calico manifests\.
-These manifests create resources in the `calico-system` namespace\.
+These manifests create DaemonSets in the `calico-system` namespace\.

         ```
         kubectl apply -f calico-operator.yaml
         kubectl apply -f calico-crs.yaml
         ```

 1. Watch the `calico-system` DaemonSets and wait for the `calico-node` DaemonSet to have the `DESIRED` number of pods in the `READY` state\.
 When this happens, Calico is working\.